Vox Cantoris

 A look back at The Desolate City of the Archdiocese of Toronto and a lost "Dialogue of Trust"

-This is a post that has been coming for quite a while.
-I have mulled over it, slowly editing and transcribing and cleaning up for publication what I have found.
-The events blogged earlier this week have caused me to look again at it.
-I have made the decision to publish what follows.
+This post has been coming for quite a while.
+I have mulled over it, slowly editing, transcribing, and cleaning up what I have found for publication.
+The events blogged about earlier this week (the sexual assault lawsuit against Thomas Rosica) have caused me to consider it again.
+Therefore, I have made the decision to publish what follows.

-It is to document an occurrence forty years ago and to provide a historical record of certain activities at St. Augustine's Seminary in the Archdiocese of Toronto and the corruption of the times, the power and influence from the 1980's that is still felt today.
-One of the priests named is retired, yet, as recently as a few months ago, remained on the Archdiocesan Priests Council.
-This is not an accusation of anything untoward on the part of the new Archbishop, Francis Leo, Indeed, this history may be news even to him and if this provides any service to him, then that alone is worth its publication.
-The Catholic faithful of the Archdiocese of Toronto must be made aware of things that happened forty years ago and that have been long forgotten or covered up and still affect the Church today.
+The purpose of this publication is to document an occurrence forty years ago and provide a historical record of certain activities at St. Augustine's Seminary in the Archdiocese of Toronto and the corruption of the times, the power and influence from the 1980's which are still being felt today.
+One of the priests featured below is retired, yet, as recently as a few months ago, remained on the Archdiocesan Priests Council.
+This is not an accusation of anything untoward on the part of the new Archbishop, now Cardinal Francis Leo, Indeed, this history may likely be news even to him and if this provides any service to him, to know the history and the rot and expose those who have worked against the faith, then that alone is worth its publication.
+The Catholic faithful of the Archdiocese of Toronto have a right to be aware of things that happened forty years ago that have long been forgotten or covered up and still affect the Church today.
+Many think that we have had no crisis of sexual perversion or abuse.
+This is not true.
+What we have is enough money to buy off the victims and force them into signing non-disclosure agreements.

 Let me raise some points without names of scandals that happened here.

-• A priest professor at St. Augustine's Seminary raped and sodomized a young seminarian so badly that he was taken away by ambulance to stitch him up.
-Years before, the Cardinal at the time, Ambrozic, was told to get rid of him, to which he responded.
+- A priest professor at St. Augustine's Seminary raped and sodomized a young seminarian so badly that he was taken away by ambulance to repair the anal rupture.
+Years before, the Cardinal at the time, Aloysius Ambrozic, was told to get rid of him, to which he responded.
 "I have nobody else to teach liturgy."
 That injured seminarian was later ordained in the United States where he remains in a religious order.
-He was ordained by a Toronto Auxiliary Bishop.
+He was ordained by a Toronto Auxiliary Bishop in Washington.
 Odd, no?
 Police were not called.
 Charges were not laid.
+The crime was never reported.
+It was covered up.
+The perpetrator is now dead and judged.

-• That same priest professor in a former post as a religious order prior was a pastor in a Mississauga (west of Toronto) parish and could very well be responsible for at least two other priests he may have "groomed."
-One of these is an openly homosexual man who left the priesthood, played the piano as a lounge singer, married and resided with a woman and now, with a man, and another, whose theology was so-warped at the time, he was, as you will read at the bottom and connect matters with, the James Martin of his day.
+- That same priest professor in a former post as a religious order prior was a pastor in a Mississauga (west of Toronto) parish and could very well be responsible for at least two other priests he may have "groomed."
+One of these is an openly homosexual man who left the priesthood, played the piano as a lounge singer, married a woman, divorced her and now lives in a same-sex relationship with another man.
+The other, whose theology and priestly formation skills were warped by the 1960's and the radical and false "spirit of Vatican II", was, in 1976, Toronto's own James Martin of his day.
+He rose to rank as Rector of St. Augustine's and later Judicial Vicar.
+You will read about him below.
+Both of these men were formed as youth or young priests under that same Friar in Mississauga.

-• Another priest professor at the seminary was known to fondle young men and was found coming out of the St. Charles Tavern on Toronto's Yonge Street and bragging about it.
+- Another priest professor at the seminary was known to fondle young men and worse and was found coming out of the St. Charles Tavern on Toronto's Yonge Street and bragging about it in secular media.

-Anne Roche Muggeridge refers in the page above to a document called, "A Dialogue of Trust."
-It was written by the then Rector who was fired for it and more, sent away to Washington to study at Catholic University and then returned to the Archdiocese of Toronto and served at a senior level in the chancery structure as the Judicial Vicar.
+In the photo of a book page above, the late Anne Roche Muggeridge refers to a document called, "A Dialogue of Trust."
+It was written by the then Rector referred to above, who was fired for it, sent away to the Catholic University of America in Washington to study and then returned to the Archdiocese of Toronto and served at a senior level in the chancery structure as the Judicial Vicar.
+All true.
 He kept the keys to the vault on matters such as lawsuits, assaults and abuse.
 As referred to earlier, as of a few months ago, he still remained on the priests' council.
+As a point of personal reference, I actually attended his first Mass at St. Domenic's in Mississauga.
+My father was the family barber.

 These crimes and abuses happened in the age before the internet and search engines.
 The money of the Archdiocese silenced who it had to and forced non-disclosure agreements upon them.
 Stories abound about car accidents and bicycle accident deaths, one in particular of a prominent priest, but none can be proven.
-Everyone knows something but nobody can link anything.
-As for the letter referred to by Anne Roche Muggeridge, nobody had a copy.
-"A Dialogue of Trust" was never written, it didn't exist, nobody had it, and it was not published.
+All of the information above has been given to me by priests of the Archdiocese of Toronto.
+They know.
+Some know more than others.
+All has been covered up and all the names are known.
+As for the letter referred to by Anne Roche Muggeridge, nobody had a copy of "A Dialogue of Trust."
+It disappeared into history, it was never written, it didn't exist, nobody had it, and it was not published and could not be found.
 Until now.

 Cardinal slams the closet door